kossiitkgp/docs/events/KWoC/kwoc.md

 - ~A Github Repo for Technical complaints.
 For example refer [this](https://github.com/kossiitkgp/kwoc-bugs)~ (archived)

 > [!TIP]
 > Make sure to keep the FAQ page exhaustive and detailed.
-Update the FAQ page from regularly if new frequent queries come up.
+Update the FAQ page regularly if new frequent queries come up.
 Along with answering the queries, it is a good idea to share the FAQ Page of KWoC, so that future queries can be addressed without need of contact.

 ## Coding Period